RimshaBibi/user-tasks/README.md

       - `task_id` (string): Unique task identifier.
       - `title` (string): Title of the task.
       - `description` (string): Description of the task.
-    - 404 (Unauthorized): User does not exist.
+    - 404 (Not Found): User does not exist.
     - 500 (Internal Server Error): An internal server error occurred while processing the request.

 ### Getting All Tasks
 - **GET /getAllTasks**
-    - Description: Retrieve all tasks for all users.
+    - Description: Authenticated user retrieve all tasks for all users.
+    - Request Headers:
+      - `authorization` (string) : Authorization token is provided here.
     - Response:
     - 200 (OK): Successfull retrieval of the tasks.
       - Array of tasks, each with the following properties: